top of page

 How long does it take to receive the EICR report?

-We prioritize efficiency.
-Most standard domestic EICR certificates are finalized and sent digitally within 24 to 48 hours following the on-site inspection, ensuring you can remain compliant without delay.
+Most standard domestic EICR reports are finalised and sent digitally within 24–48 hours following the on-site inspection.

 General Services & Booking FAQ